What do we mean by love?12 Aug 2019, Posted by Work as Love in Action in

 The writer Charles Eisenstein shares my reluctance to define things, noting our desire and tendency to reduce something, nail something down.
 He feels that defining usually means simplifying and simplifying often means simplifying the mystery – and we lose something in doing that especially when exploring a topic like love.
 Defining shears off nuance and ambiguity and when we are precise it often means exclusion.
 So over August, my posts will be about looking at different aspects of love – dancing around the edges of love, as Eisenstein might say – and will include: love as verb where we’re required to act and not only feel; love as radical acceptance; love as a choice and an internal act of intention; love as a sacrifice; and love as moments of biological ‘positivity resonance’.
 All of these are explored too in relation to organisations and leadership.

 In the meantime, you can find my original research report here, plus a 5 minute video clip covering similar ground, and also follow me on Twitter using @HelenaClayton.
-Or come along to this event on 4 Nov in London exploring how love can be the strong medicine we need for the tough times facing our organisations.
+You can also subscribe here to a monthly-ish Newsletter exploring similar themes.

 Please do pass this on to anyone you think might be interested and I’ll be back soon with the first post.